JamesRandall/FunctionMonkey/docfx/guides/gettingStarted.md

 # Getting Started

-Firstly begin by creating an empty Azure Functions v2 project and then install the core nuget packages for Function Monkey:
+First begin by creating an empty Azure Functions v2 project and then install the core nuget packages for Function Monkey:

     Install-Package FunctionMonkey -pre
     Install-Package FunctionMonkey.Compiler -pre